arashabe/ENEA-AnomalyDetectionPipeline/README.md

 ## 📌 Overview

-This project is part of a Master’s thesis and focuses on building a production-ready, scalable pipeline for unsupervised anomaly detection in smart meter energy consumption data.
+This project is part of a Master’s thesis and is conducted in collaboration with [**ENEA**](https://www.enea.it/it/) (Italian National Agency for New Technologies, Energy and Sustainable Economic Development) and the [**University of Bergamo**](https://en.unibg.it).
+It focuses on building a production-ready, scalable pipeline for unsupervised anomaly detection in smart meter energy consumption data.
 Using PySpark and unsupervised learning models, the system identifies anomalous Points of Delivery (PODIDs) based on their monthly consumption behavior.
 The pipeline reads and processes raw JSON data, aggregates meaningful features, applies multiple anomaly detection techniques, and combines results via an ensemble approach—emphasizing performance, scalability, and production feasibility.

 ---